Lars von Trier: 2009–2014: Depression trilogy

-Following Melancholia, von Trier began the production of Nymphomaniac, a film about the sexual awakening of a woman played by Gainsbourg.
+Following Melancholia, Trier began the production of Nymphomaniac, a film about the sexual awakening of a woman played by Gainsbourg.
 In early December 2013, a four-hour version was shown to the press in a private preview session.
-The cast also included Stellan Skarsgård (in his sixth film for von Trier), Shia LaBeouf, Willem Dafoe, Jamie Bell, Christian Slater, and Uma Thurman.
+The cast also included Stellan Skarsgård (in his sixth film for Trier), Shia LaBeouf, Willem Dafoe, Jamie Bell, Christian Slater, and Uma Thurman.
 In response to claims that he had merely created a "porn film", Skarsgård stated "... if you look at this film, it's actually a really bad porn movie, even if you fast forward.
 And after a while you find you don't even react to the explicit scenes.
 They become as natural as seeing someone eating a bowl of cereal."
 For its public release in the United Kingdom, the film was divided into two volumes.
 The film premiered in the UK on 22 February 2014.

 In interviews prior to the film's release, Gainsbourg and co-star Stacy Martin revealed that prosthetic vaginas, body doubles, and special effects were used for the production of the film.
 Martin also stated that the film's characters were a reflection of the director himself, and referred to the experience as an "honour" that she enjoyed.
 The film was also released in two "volumes" for the Australian release on 20 March 2014, with an interval separating the back-to-back sections.
 In February 2014, an uncensored version of Volume I was shown at the Berlin Film Festival, with no announcement of when or if the complete five-and-a-half-hour Nymphomaniac would be made available to the public.
 The complete version premiered at the 2014 Venice Film Festival and was shortly afterward released in a limited theatrical run worldwide that fall.